aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 #### Store Snowflake credentials in AWS Secrets Manager

 Store your Snowflake credentials as a secret in AWS Secrets Manager.
-For instructions on how to create a secret in AWS Secrets Manager refer to [`Create an AWS Secrets Mananger secret`](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html).
+For instructions on how to create a secret in AWS Secrets Manager refer to [`Create an AWS Secrets Manager secret`](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html).

 1. Name the secret as `snowflake_credentials`, this is required as the code in the `snowflake-load-dataset.ipynb` expects the secret to be called that.